Merry Christmas in Spanish, and Other Heartfelt Holiday Greetings You Should Know

-As most Spanish-speaking families celebrate on the 24th, they toast at midnight.
-If you suddenly find yourself having to lead the toast, remember that the verb for “to toast” is brindar, so you can say:
+As you know now, many Spanish families celebrate on Nochebuena (Christmas Eve).
+Often, they make a toast at midnight.
+The Spanish verb “to toast” is brindar, so you say:

 I toast to…

-And then add on whatever you want toast to.
-You could say, for example:
+And then add whatever you want toast to.
+For example: